leesharma/physics-ai-reading-group/index.md

 ## Meeting Details

-This summer, we're meeting alternating Wednesdays, 3:15-4:15pm in IRB 4237.
+This spring, we're meeting alternating Tuesdays, 5-6pm in IRB 4137.
 You can subscribe to our schedule at [talks.cs.umd.edu](https://talks.cs.umd.edu/lists/33).

 ## Spring 2023 Schedule